 For families outside of the PSS community, we will be conducting interviews with prospective students and reviewing their elementary school records to determine if our High School program is the right fit for them.
 Our application process for all prospective students is guided by our commitment to each student’s success, and we will only accept a student into the program if we feel we can support their academic and social-emotional learning journey.

 It is our passionate belief that students at small high schools develop stronger relationships with their peers and their teachers in an environment where they are known and appreciated as a whole person, not just a classmate or student.
 Our core purpose in keeping our high school small is to create a healthy intellectual and social climate that teenagers need for growing and learning.

 At this stage, just that we’re so excited to finally be at a place where we can bring this long-time vision of a high school program to life.
 A passionate group of PSS parents recognized that if they wanted a relationship-based education program like this for their teens, they would have to create it themselves.
-So, they got together over several meetings in the fall of 2019 and have made this dream of a PSS High School a reality for September 2020.
+So, they got together over several meetings in the school year of 2019/20 and have made this dream of a PSS High School a reality for September 2021.
 Brainstorm sessions have been vibrant with ideas for growing the program to include documentary-making classes, entrepreneurial projects, real-life work experiences, financial literacy building, school-wide community engagement initiatives, volunteer opportunities, outdoor education…stay updated on these ideas and all exciting updates about the program by signing up for our mailing list here.